Lysxia/gradual-eff-paper/src/Core.lagda.md

 The data type `Γ ⊢ P` represents a term of computation type `P` in context `Γ`.
 The first five typing rules are standard (variables, abstraction, application, constants, and primitive operators).
-Then three typing rules are dedicated to graduality (casts, boxes, and blame), and two to algebraic effects (operations and handlers).
+Then three typing rules extend the calculus with gradual typing (casts, boxes, and blame), and two more with algebraic effects (operations and handlers).

 ```
 data _⊢_ : Context → Typeᶜ → Set where